Usef304/Scan-Tech/README.md

    - `REDIS_URL`: Redis connection URL (optional, for caching)
 4. Run the application: `python run.py`

-## Using Docker

-1. Build and run with Docker Compose: `docker-compose up --build`
-2. Access the application at http://localhost:5000

 ## API Key Setup

 1. Sign up for a VirusTotal account at https://www.virustotal.com/